robomq/robomq.io/docs/ADP-to-AD_Connector.md

 Integrating ADP HR and Payroll to rest of the enterprise

+##ADP Connector

+The ADP connector allows businesses to optimize and automate processes by integrating data between ADP and business-critical SaaS, enterprise applications, Cloud services, mobile apps and IoT devices.
+Using this connector, businesses can create real-time connectivity between the ADP HCM applications and Microsoft Active Directory, LDAP, Billing, Finance, Issues/Tracking Systems and services.

 ##Integrating ADP HR and Payroll to rest of the enterprise

 <a href="https://www.robomq.io/">RoboMQ</a> provides connectors to ADP HR and Payroll using ADP-R (ADP Report) tool as input source of information <a href="https://www.robomq.io/index.html#thingsconnect">ThingsConnect</a> suite of adapters and connectors to make ADP data available to and from enterprise systems for payroll processing, Identity Management (including Role Based Access Control (RBAC) and employee life cycle management.